Las Vegas shooting: Remembering the fallen

 “All I know is someone started shooting and people are running and she got shot in the head,” Carol Marquis, LeRocque’s grandmother, told the Globe.
 “And we lost a dear, close, good person — one of the nicest people you will ever meet in your life.”

-The woman from Massachusetts was active in her church and worked for a design firm, the Globe reported.
+LeRocque was from Massachusetts.
+She was active in her church and worked for a design firm, the Globe reported.

 Jennifer Irvine